Policy 11C: University Staff Salary

 Non-base building merit pay, “incentive pay,” is allowable only as a result of an employee reaching established performance goals and typically is for employees with highly focused and measurable responsibilities.
 The goals must have measurable and unambiguous outcomes and directly link the individual's performance to the success of the organization.

 Eligibility for incentive pay is often tied to net revenue-generating criteria.
 Incentive pay is allowed only when the unit budget is sufficient to handle such payments (e.g., significant revenue).
-Thus, in limited circumstances (e.g., athletic and clinical departments) exempt professionals may be eligible for individual or group programs when such programs are established according to university administrative policy.
+Thus, in limited circumstances (e.g., athletic and clinical departments) university staff may be eligible for individual or group programs when such programs are established according to university administrative policy.
 Results of merit incentive programs must be provided in the campus and system annual salary reports to the board.

 - Recognition Awards.
 Recognition awards are typically not included in the annual salary setting process and may occur throughout the year according to university fiscal rules and administrative policies.
 Cash recognition awards are paid as lump sum payments.
 Such payments are not intended as significant compensation but as recognition for outstanding service in a particular area (e.g., customer service) or performance on a specific project or event.